ForAllSecure/mcode-action/README.md

 ## About Mayhem for Code

-🧪 Modern App Testing: Mayhem for Code is a application security testing tool that catches reliability, performance and security bugs before they hit production.
+🧪 Modern App Testing: Mayhem for Code is an application security testing tool that catches reliability, performance and security bugs before they hit production.

 🧑‍💻 For Developers, by developers: The engineers building software are the best equipped to fix bugs, including security bugs.
 As engineers ourselves, we're building tools that we wish existed to make our job easier!